 Create!
 Art for Autism launched on Monday 13th April 2015 and is open to all young people aged 11-25 years who are formally diagnosed with an Autistic Spectrum Condition (ASC) including Asperger's Syndrome.
 The competition aims to dispel the myth that people with autism cannot be creative and to show that art can significantly improve their quality of life, facilitating experiential-based learning and instilling life-long skills.
 The competiton will close on Friday 12th June and winners will be invited to attend the Awards Ceremony at Beechwood College on Friday 17th July.

-Young people with an ASC from around the UK are invited to enter the FIVE main categories: 2D Art, 3D Art, Digital Photography, Digital Animation and Poetry.
+Young people with an ASC are invited to enter the FIVE main categories: 2D Art, 3D Art, Digital Photography, Digital Animation and Poetry.

 You can keep up to date with all of our latest news by following us on Twitter @create_a4a or joining our Facebook Page - Create!
 Art For Autism.